brandon-kohn/simulation_toolkit/stk/stk/thread/stk_multithread.md

 #### Concurrent Skiplist

 A skiplist is an associative data structure which achieves amortized `O(log(N))` lookup times.
 Thus it is suitable for use in the contexts where a `std::set` or `std::map` might be used.
-The stk contains both a lock based and a lock-free implementation of skiplists which are described in [The Art of Multiprocessor Programming](https://www.amazon.com/Art-Multiprocessor-Programming-Revised-Reprint/dp/0123973376/ref=dp_ob_title_bk).
+The implementation is described in [The Art of Multiprocessor Programming](https://www.amazon.com/Art-Multiprocessor-Programming-Revised-Reprint/dp/0123973376/ref=dp_ob_title_bk).

+#### _Note:_
+The skiplist defers deleting memory until the member function `quiesce()` is called.
+This should only be called when no other threads access the skiplist.
+It should be called periodically to avoid a resource leak.

 Include:
 ```C++